ravener/discord-tnt/README.md

+# NOTE
+This library is discontinued, it was just me playing around, this days i found way better ways to do this things, a new rewrite is in progress but there's no ETA yet.

 # DiscordTNT
 Node.js Discord Library.
 Wrote using WS library for websocket connections and superagent library for http requests. under development.

 ## Warning
 The Library is highly unstable for now library is under development, please open a pull request if you would like to contribute, this is mainly a practice and i can't gurantee a perfect library but as i learn i'll be releasing new versions with Better things.